 Because Truman did not have a distinguished academic background, nor much success in the private sector, they assumed that Truman could not possibly be an effective president.
 Furthermore, events overseas which often had little to no effect on American domestic policy dominated American domestic politics, leading to a distrust of government and all things foreign.
 This opened the door for populist political candidates to foment hate, fear and anxiety over the strengths, weaknesses, opportunities and threats presented by foreign enemies.

-Dwight Eisenhower would follow him.
+Dwight Eisenhower (1952-1960) would follow FDR

-It all started with George Washington.
+It all started with George Washington (1789 – 1797).

 Jimmy Carter (1977 – 1981) would be the only Democratic President for 25 years post Civil Rights.

 George W. Bush (2000 – 2008) is the final President in our series.